IBM-Bluemix-Docs/mobileanalytics/sdk.md

 	```
     {: codeblock}

     Set the value for `hasUserContext` to **true** or **false**.
 If false (default value), each device is counted as an active user.
 The `Analytics.setUserIdentity("username")` method, which enables you to track the number of users per device who are actively using your application, will not work when `hasUserContext` is false.
-If true, each use of `Analytics.setUserIdentity("username")`(sdk.html#android-tracking-users) counts as an active user.
+If true, each use of `Analytics.setUserIdentity("username")`(#android-tracking-users) counts as an active user.
 There is no default user identity when `hasUserContext` is true, and therefore must be set to populate the active user charts.
     The `Analytics.logLocation()` method , which enables the app to send the device location , will work if the `collectLocation` is set true.

 - Web